Section 2413. Bridge Deck Surfacing, Repair, and Overlay

 Meet the requirements of Materials I.M.
 529 and the following:

 a.
-A slump of 1 inch (25 mm) to 4 inches (100 mm), measured according to Materials I.M.
-317, with a maximum of 5 inches (125 mm).
+A slump of 1 inch to 4 inches, measured according to Materials I.M.
+317, with a maximum of 5 inches.
 Commence testing for concrete slump from a continuous mixer within 2 to 4 minutes after the concrete is discharged.
 Before placing ready mix concrete, test the slump.

 b.
-Use a mid-range water reducing admixture meeting the requirements of Materials I.M.
+Use a normal water reducing admixture listed in Materials I.M.
 403, Appendix C and a retarder listed in Materials I.M.
-403 Appendix G. When the expected haul time is less than 30 minutes or the maximum air temperature expected is less than 75°F (24°C), addition of a retarder is not required.
-The intent of the mid-range water reducer is to achieve a workable, dense, and low w/c ratio concrete.
+403 Appendix G. When the expected haul time is less than 30 minutes or the maximum air temperature expected is less than 75°F, addition of a retarder is not required.
 The Engineer may approve other admixtures or combinations of admixtures and dosages to achieve a workable low w/c ratio mix.

 Use equipment approved by the Engineer and complying with the following:

 a.
 Ensure the overall combination of labor and equipment for proportioning, mixing, placing, and finishing the new surface is of such minimum capability as to meet the requirements of Table 2413.03-1, except when noted otherwise in the contract documents.

 Table 2413.03-1: Minimum Capacity and Labor Requirements

 b.
 Use a finishing machine designed so the elapsed time between depositing the mixture on the floor and final screeding does not exceed 10 minutes when the mixture is being mixed and placed at the specified minimum rate under normal operating conditions.

 2. Preparation Equipment.